huitema/socspider/README.md

 and an approximation of the social graph, by recording for each discovered user the handles of the users by which it is seen.

 The program is not fast.
-It takes 2 to 3 minutes on a laptop to learn the profiles of 100 users.
-It could take 6 months to process 10 million Mastodon users.
+It takes about 1 minute on a laptop to learn the profiles of 100 users.
+It could take 2 months to process 10 million Mastodon users.
 But then, the program is not optimized at all.
 A lot of time is spent waiting for responses of remote servers.
 This could be reduced by running several queries in parallel, in multiple threads.
-Running on a big 256 core server, the 10 million accounts mentioned above could be parsed in about 18 hours.
+Running on a big 256 core server, the 10 million accounts mentioned above could be parsed in about 6 hours.
 Running on a cluster of machines would be faster still.

 The point here is not speed.
-The point is to demonstrate the power of public API like "reading the public timeline", "reading the data of a toot", "reading a thread starting with a toot" or "reading the public messages sent by an account".
+The point is to demonstrate the power of public API like "reading the public timeline", "reading the data of a toot", "reading a thread starting with a toot", "reading who favorited a toot"" or "reading the public messages sent by an account".
 In the Mastodon implementation, these APIs are public.
-(The same API appear to be access controlled in servers running Pleroma.)
+(The same APIs appear to be access controlled in servers running Pleroma.)

-The power could be used for good or for bad.
+The power of the API could be used for good or for bad.
 For example, the spider could be augmented to also collect hash-tags read by users, or assign weights to the relations between users.
-On the good side, this would enable building catalog of servers or dictionaries of users, or to add a search function to the Fediverse.
+On the good side, this would enable building catalog of servers or directories of users, or to add a search function to the Fediverse.
 On the bad side, this is exactly the kind of data required for "serving better ads", or to find targets of harassment.